-9.1.1 Simulation 1

-TCP slow-start behavior for FTP file download based on reduced TTI and reduced SR periodicity [4]
+9.1.1 Simulation 1: TCP slow-start behavior for FTP file download based on reduced TTI and reduced SR periodicity [4]

 In this simulation it is assumed that the core network and the Internet delay is very small and is independent of the TTI values.
 The assumed latency between eNB and TCP Server is 1-2 ms.